The Growing Gains and Pains of Iterative Web Corpora Crawling: Insights from South Slavic CLASSLA-web 2.0 Corpora: Related Work

 \section{Related Work}

 The practice of building large web corpora for European languages was established with the WaCky initiative~\citep{baroni2009wacky}.
-The first web corpora of South Slavic languages were compiled for Slovenian (slWaC) and Croatian (hrWaC)~\citep{ljubevsic2011hrwac,erjavec2015slwac}, followed by Bosnian (bsWaC) and Serbian (srWaC)~\citep{ljubesic-klubicka-2014-bs}.
-After a seven-year gap, the MaCoCu~\citep{banon2022macocu} project resumed crawling activities for South Slavic languages and other less-resourced European languages.
-The monolingual web corpora for South Slavic languages that were produced in the MaCoCu project have been later additionally post-processed and enriched with linguistic and genre automatic annotation, and published as CLASSLA-web 1.0~\citep{ljubevsic2024classlaweb} corpus collection.
+The first web corpora of South Slavic languages were compiled for Slovenian (slWaC) and Croatian (hrWaC,~\citealp{ljubevsic2011hrwac,erjavec2015slwac}), followed by Bosnian (bsWaC) and Serbian (srWaC,~\citealp{ljubesic-klubicka-2014-bs}).
+After a seven-year gap, the MaCoCu project~\citep{banon2022macocu} resumed crawling activities for South Slavic languages and other less-resourced European languages.
+The monolingual web corpora for South Slavic languages that were produced in the MaCoCu project have later been additionally post-processed and enriched with linguistic and genre annotation, and published as CLASSLA-web 1.0 corpus collection~\citep{ljubevsic2024classlaweb}.
+The collection spans Bosnian~\citelanguageresource{classla-bs}, Bulgarian~\citelanguageresource{classla-bg}, Montenegrin~\citelanguageresource{classla-cnr}, Croatian~\citelanguageresource{classla-hr}, Macedonian~\citelanguageresource{classla-mk}, Slovenian~\citelanguageresource{classla-sl}, and Serbian~\citelanguageresource{classla-sr} web corpora.
 The CLASSLA-web corpora have received considerable attention in the South Slavic space, both from the NLP community \citep{ljubesic-etal-2024-language,vrevs2024generative,kuzman2025newstopic,Kuzman_Pavleska_Rupnik_Cigoj_2024} and from linguists and language teachers \citep{erjavec2024clarin,ljubevsic2024classlaexpress}.